Can a CEO Work 8 Hours a Week? Yes, and Here’s How I Did It…

 Whatever type of interruption you face, it’s annoying.
 And if you work in an office, you know exactly what I’m talking about.
 If you’re sitting behind that desk and “clocked in,” everyone thinks it’s perfectly okay to engage you.

 Unfortunately, these random engagements can absolutely kill your productivity.
 Not only can they knock you off task, but they can consume your mental energy for the day.
-While I didn’t notice how much time I was losing before I had kids, I notice it much more now that I have four.
+While I didn’t notice how much time I was losing before I had kids, I noticed it much more now that I have four.
 And yes, being a parent has severely limited my ability to endure small talk and mindless babble.
 Parents, you know what I’m talking about.

 Twenty minutes in a hallway talking about last night’s game.
 A co-worker lamenting over workplace stuff.
 A leisurely lunch invite that turns into a two-hour affair against your will.
 This is the type of stuff that can waste your productivity and reduce your potential.